brucedkyle/architectures/docs/sustainability/inventorymanagement.md

 Managing inventory efficiently is critical to any business that sells physical goods, is responsible for maintenance, repair and operations (MRO) supplies.

-Inventory management encompasses procedures and processes that directly or indirectly affect the bottom line - ordering, receiving, storing, tracking and accounting for all of the goods a business sells.
+_Inventory management_ encompasses procedures and processes that directly or indirectly affect the bottom line &dash; ordering, receiving, storing, tracking and accounting for all of the goods a business sells.
 It is a key element of supply chain management.

+In this scenario, you will explore the implications of a perfect and imperfect order in which inventory:

+- Can meet customer expecation.
+- May not have all items available.

 ## Business problem